Run a plan

 Plan run state changes

-As Portia cycles through a plan run, an execution agent is instantiated at every step and that agent will call the tool designated for that.
+As Portia cycles through a plan run, each executed step produces an output.
 The plan run state is enriched with step outputs at every step of the execution as well.
 Note that in this example the main tool used is the 'Search Tool' provided in this SDK in the example_tool_registry

 , and wraps around the Tavily API.
 We will discuss tools in more depth in the next section.